-Solo, two day project
+Solo, ONE day SPRINT

 Teams love using Slack to message and share files with each other.
 But often times messaging isn't enough when teams aren't in the same room.
 Current solutions for group video chat are limited, and Slack is in the sweet-spot for solving this problem.